netik/arduinogameshow/README.md

 - **Buzzer lockout** (Default Off): I should have really named this "Buzz in once per round", but there's only 14 characters to work with on the display.
 If this is turned on, a player may only buzz in once per round.
 Once they buzz in, they're locked out until the clock is restarted.
 - **Beep Lastten** (Default Off): If turned on, we'll play a beep and flash the LEDs on the buzzers during the last ten seconds of the game.
 TODO: allow people to use a custom MP3 here instead of the 1khz test-tone.
 - **Factory Reset** Resets the system to all default values.
 It will blink once when you hit select, that resets the game.

+### Setup Internals

+If you change the code, pay close attention to the `CONFIG_VERSION` and `CONFIG_START` `#define`s.

+We try to read a few bytes from the EEPROM.
+If they match the `CONFIG_VERSION` string we assume that a valid configuration struct exists at that location of the EEPROM.

+If that location contains a differently sized struct or garbage, we'll use that as the config, so it's vital that you change the config version string if any changes happen to the configuration struct.

 If you'd like to change the defaults, edit the `resetConfig()` function.